theobald-software/kb.theobald-software.github.io/content/_ecs-core/ecscore-powerapps-flow-integration.md

 Furthermore users should be only involved where it matters here, the rest is all automated, that's the basic idea.
 If implemented properly, development and training costs, as well as maintenance and support tasks are much lower there than in SAP.
 In the end you save time, nerves and money.

-**Why integrate with PowerApps?** <br>
+**Why integrate with Power Automate and Power Apps?** <br>
 SAP is not the right platform for business process modeling (BPM).
 Even simple, predefined workflows such as leave or travel requests can only be adapted through complicated coding.
-That's why BPM and workflow solutions such as Power Automate, Nintex or K2 - to name just a few- are an interesting alternative here.
+That's why BPM and workflow solutions such as Power Automate, Nintex or K2 are an interesting alternative here.
-These tools were specially invented for this topic and are very powerful and flexible when it comes to building a process.
+These tools were specially invented for this topic and are very powerful and flexible when it comes to process modeling and automation.
-A huge amount of connectors are available in Microsoft Automate for example which allows countless use cases such as the example shown in the video and many more.
+A huge amount of connectors are available in Microsoft Power Automate for example which allows a wide range of possible use cases.
-All this is possible with a low or no code approach and, once created, the apps can easily proliferated to as many users as required.
+All this is made possible through a no-code approach.
+Once created, the workflows and apps can easily proliferated to as many users as required.

 **Advantages of SAP integration with Theobald Software** <br>
 In general our SAP connectors have a straight-forward integration, the tools are easy to install and to configure.